pelithne/AKS_Baseline_Deepdive/03-Deploy-infrastructure.md

 STUDENT_NAME=<WRITE YOUR STUDENT NAME HERE>
 ````

-### 3.1.2 Create the Resource group for the hub and spoke.
+### 3.1.2 Create the Resource Group for the Hub and Spoke.

 ````bash
 az group create --name $HUB_RG --location $LOCATION